FAQs

 I use a psychodynamic approach, which means that I focus on exploring the “why am I feeling or acting this way?”
 I encourage you to speak freely about anything that comes to mind, including your emotions, thoughts, and perspectives.
 While I do incorporate various structured techniques and evidence-based practice approaches, including CBT, when appropriate, I prefer not to rely solely on an overly structured approach to therapy.

-Do you offer in person and/or telehealth sessions?
+Do you offer in person or telehealth sessions?

 How often are sessions?